Effect of dissipative environment on collapses and revivals of a nonlinear quantum oscillator: Introduction

-Unlike in classical mechanics, the dissipative terms cannot be directly incorporated in quantum equations of motion as this leads to the decay of the Heisenberg uncertainty relation which is absurd~\cite{bookcarmi}.
-To overcome this difficulty various approaches have been proposed~\cite{oa1, oa2, oa3, oa4}.
-We consider the model for dissipation where the system is considered to interact with the environment via an interaction Hamiltonian.
-The composite system consisting of the system of interest plus the environment evolves unitarily and the environment degrees of freedom are traced over to arrive at the dynamics of the system alone~\cite{sw3, bookwm, bookhb, se1, se2, se3, se4}.
+Unlike in classical mechanics, the dissipative terms cannot be directly incorporated in quantum equations of motion as this leads to the decay of the Heisenberg uncertainty relation which is absurd.
+To overcome this difficulty various approaches have been proposed including those involving complex Hamiltonians~\cite{oa1,oa2,oa3,new_ref6}.
+We consider the model for dissipation where the system interacts with the environment via an interaction Hamiltonian.
+The composite system consisting of the system of interest plus the environment evolves unitarily and the environment degrees of freedom are traced over to arrive at the dynamics of the system alone~\cite{sw3,bookwm}.
+Concrete physical models involving nonclassical light and dissipative media in cavity QED, quantum wells and plasma systems have been proposed~\cite{new_ref1,new_ref2,new_ref3}.
+Rydberg atom in a micocavity weakly excited in the strong coupling limit has been investigated from this point of view~\cite{new_ref5}.
+Quantum correlations reflected in quantum discord for open system has also been studied~ \cite{new_ref4}.